Snowflake Data Breach

 Was my data exposed in the Snowflake Breach?

-Snowflake created a lookup tool for customers to verify if their information was exposed.
-Affected individuals received notification emails and can contact Snowflake’s support team for further assistance.
+Whether your personal data was affected depends on whether you are a customer of one of the approximately 165 affected organizations.
+Affected individuals received notification emails from the relevant companies and can contact those organizations' support teams for further assistance.
 If you want to double-check whether your email or personal data was part of the breach, you can use the popular tool "Have I Been Pwned."
 This free and easy-to-use website lets you search for compromised accounts by entering your email address.

 Key impacts of the Snowflake Breach